-Give appropriate support
+4. Give appropriate support

 Micromanagement is a common problem in every industry - managers too often believe that leadership means exerting a high degree of control and telling employees exactly what to do.
-But that's detrimental to your employee engagement levels, your retention efforts, and any chance at innovation and growth your business has.
+But that's detrimental to your employee engagement levels, retention efforts, and any chance at innovation and growth your business has.

 Cultivate your company culture through continuous feedback, connection, and motivation.